 Roofing including roof space

 Repair category 2

-Notes The original concrete roof tiles are typically weathered and worn with a general moss covering where seen.
-There is cracking to the cement verge line which should be raked out and re-pointed.
-If required cement asbestos tile boards should be handled by a reputable contractor only.
-There was no evidence of water penetration within the property and the roof appears to be functioning satisfactorily at present, however, roof coverings are of an age where ongoing maintenance and repairs will be required.
-Prior to purchase further advice should be obtained from a firm of roofing contractors to fully ascertain the condition and life expectancy of the roof coverings.
+Notes The original concrete roof tiles are typically weathered and worn with a generally heavy moss covering in places.
+There was no evidence of water penetration within the property and the roof appears to be functioning satisfactorily at present, however, roof coverings may be approaching the end of their efficient life span and future ongoing maintenance or full replacement will be required.
+Polystyrene used as insulation in the eaves.
+This could cause a hazard in the event of a fire and should be removed.
+Flat roof covering over the dormer projection.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
+It may be prudent to confirm the service history of the roof covering.
+Prior to purchase further advice should be obtained from a roofing contractor to fully ascertain the condition and life expectancy of the covering.